Here is the Ultimate Guide to HBDI ® – Herrmann Brain Dominance Instrument:

 2) learn better by understanding metaphors (yellow quadrant), or

-3) see why they need to create an action plan to implement learnings (green quadrant), or
+3) see why they need to create an action plan to carry out learnings (green quadrant), or

 4) why they learn better through physical activities where they can touch and feel the learnings (red quadrant).